lanbiolab/KGANCDA/README.md

 + main.py: the main program in the project.
 Run main.py to generate the embeddings of all nodes in the network
 + ExtractFeature.py: After obtaining the embedding of all nodes, run this file to validate the effect of the model in 5-fold cross validation.

+# Compare_models
++ There are 6 the state-of-the-art models including: CD-LNLP, DMFCDA, DWNN-RLS, GCNCDA, KATZHCDA, RWR, which are compared under the same experiment settings.

 # Question
 + If you have any problems or find mistakes in this code, please contact with me:
 Yi Dong: dongyi@st.gxu.edu.cn